Association

 10.Clinical Trial Promotion Study Group

-In FY2024, the Study Group focuses on the following activities:
+In FY2025, the Study Group focuses on the following activities:

 - Promotion of Working Group Activity

 Clinical Trial Sub-Committee, the sub-sector of the Study Group, has formed working groups that examine various subjects related to clinical trials.
-In FY2024, The Sub-Committee sets up working groups on each of the following four (4) themes.
-The group members share the latest information, knowledge and experience related to GCP with each other and strives for mutual improvement by making effective use of Web meetings.
-Through these activities of the working groups, it supports for effective and efficient clinical trial activities of member companies.
+In FY2025, continuing from FY2024, The Sub-Committee sets up working groups on each of the following four (4) themes.
+The group members share the latest information, knowledge and experience related to GCP with each other and strive for mutual improvement.
+Through these activities of the working groups, it supports effective and efficient clinical trial activities of member companies.

 Theme 1: Guidance for Preparation of Quality Management Plans and Reports for Clinical Trials